mbachm/CarND-Advanced-Lane-Lines/writeup.md

     return center_distance
 ```

 The identify the middle of the two lanes it adds the positions of each lane and divide that by 2.
 The lane postions are calculated in `lane.py` (lines 132-134).
-It takes the x values of the most recent fit and substracts 640, which is the half of the image.
+It takes the x values of the most recent fit and subtracts 640, which is the half of the image.

 The radius of curvature is calculated by each lane itself in `radius_of_curvature()` (lanes.py, lines 118-123).